STARS4ALL/tessdb-server/README.md

 ```

-### Updating the zero point or the filter
+### Updating the zero point / filter / azimuth / altitude
-If, for some reason, we need to change the instrumental zero point or the filter (or both), this command allows you to do so.
-Note that you must especify at least a new zero point or a new filter.
+If, for some reason, we need to change any of these, this command allows you to do so.
+Note that you must especify at least one magnitude.

-Since the filter and zero point are versioned columns in the database, a new instrument entry is made with updated `valid_since`, `valid_until` and `valid_state` columns.
+Since these attributes versioned columns in the database, a new instrument entry is made with updated `valid_since`, `valid_until` and `valid_state` columns.
 However, If the  `--latest` flag is passed, the update command only changes the **current** TESS zero point or filter.
 This is useful to fix errors in the current TESS instrument definition.

-`tess instrument update {name} --zero-point {new zp} --filter {new filter} [--latest]`
+`tess instrument update {name} --zero-point {new zp} --filter {new filter} --azimuth {new azimuth} --altitude {new altitude} [--latest]`

 Example 1:
 `tess instrument update stars3 --zero-point 23.45 --filter BG39`

 Example 2:
-`tess instrument update stars3 --zero-point 19.99 --filter DG --latest`
+`tess instrument update stars3 --zero-point 19.99 --filter UVIR --latest`

 ```